rackerlabs/rackspace-how-to/content/cloud-files/multi-region-support-in-cloud-files.md

 ### Changes to the API Service Catalog

-The Service Catalog that the API returns now shows multiple endpoints under `object store`, as shown in the following image:
+The Service Catalog that the API returns now shows multiple endpoints under `object-store`, as shown in the following image:

 <img src="{% asset_path cloud-files/multi-region-support-in-cloud-files/cf%20-%20api%20access%20points.png %}" width="599" height="406" />